trychlos/pwix-roles/README.md

     - `paneContent`: a function which will be called with a `tabItem` argument, and must return a Promise which must eventually resolves to the HTML pane content.

+- `pwixRoles.i18n.namespace()`

+    Returns the i18n namespace of the package.

 ### Methods

 These are Meteor methods, i.e. to be `Meteor.call(...)` by the client.